PanicStation.org

 Do not do these things

-- Don’t use a torch, open flame, propane heater, or anything that burns.
+• Don’t use a torch, open flame, kerosene heater, propane heater, charcoal stove, or anything that burns.

 What to do now

-- Locate the main water shutoff valve (and make sure you can turn it).
+1. Find the main water shutoff and make sure you can reach it.

-Don’t step into standing water.
-Only shut off power if you can do so from a dry location without approaching water; otherwise leave it and call for help.
+Only shut off power if you can do it from a dry place without stepping into or reaching over water.
+Otherwise, stay clear and call for emergency help.

 What can wait

-- You don’t need to decide about permanent repairs, insulation upgrades, or pipe replacement right now.
+• You do not need to decide on permanent pipe repairs, insulation upgrades, or pipe replacement right now.

 Important reassurance